jfr3000/drip/README.md

 ## Development setup
 1. Install [Android Studio](https://developer.android.com/studio/) - you'll need it to install some dependencies.

-1. Make sure you are running Node 8 or 9 (newer versions won’t work).
+1. Make sure you are running Node 8 (newer versions won’t work).
 It's easiest to switch Node versions using `nvm`, here’s how to do it:

     ```
     curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
-    nvm install v9
+    nvm install v8
     ```

 1. Clone this repository: